-Reducing the amount of time taken for digitizing patient information and insurance paperwork alone can reduce cost in man hours.
+Reducing the amount of time taken for digitizing patient information including scheduling and insurance paperwork alone can reduce cost in man hours.
 However, automation technologies are also being used to revolutionize patient care.

 Globally, the fitness industry is worth almost $100 billion annually, and it's forecasted to keep growing as more and more people realize the impact their lifestyle has.
 Physical gyms aren't the only rage, however.
 Post-pandemic life has added a number of online and virtual training activities to mainstream fitness.
 Personal fitness apps now come pre-installed on phones, and individuals can get automation-powered fitness mirrors.